Is your driveway or garage paved with gold? If you live in a big city, near an airport or a train station, it just may be.

 Also with a very comprehensive service and good user feedback, Park Let* is the most expensive (for landlords).
-If you can rent out your car parking space on a solid 5-day or 7-day basis, it's worth checking out, though sadly it doesn't let you rent out your parking space by the day.
+If you can rent out your car parking space by the month, it's worth checking out.

 Fees: 15% commission + VAT, and a one-off £25 + VAT admin fee taken out of your earnings.

 Currently one of the cheapest dedicated parking sites with a significant user base, Your Parking Space.
 There's a £15 fee to list your parking space for a year.

 Handily, the company's rental guarantee states if you don't get a rental within 45 days, it'll refund the entire £15.
 So don't worry if you're unsure whether someone will want to rent your space or not - if no one does, you should get your money back.